arsahasransu/statistics-short-exercise/docs/index.md

   - Identify the most important uncertainties using the impacts tool.

 <iframe scrolling="no"  src="https://videos.cern.ch/video/OPEN-VIDEO-2020-199-004" width="560" height="315" frameborder="0" allowfullscreen></iframe>

+Or click [here](https://videos.cern.ch/record/2728501) if the embedded video above doesn't work.

 ## Further tutorials
 In this exercise we have covered some basics of RooFit and some of the most widely used features of combine.
 If you'd like to learn more, here are some links to other tutorials: